 Watch for Severe Symptoms

 You need to seek medical care if your symptoms become severe.
-This may include palpitations or a sensation that your heart is pounding in your chest, chest pain, loss of consciousness, low blood pressure (hypotension) or severe difficulty breathing.
+This may include palpitations or a sensation that your heart is pounding in your chest, chest pain, loss of consciousness, low blood pressure (hypotension), high blood pressure or severe difficulty breathing.

-New York University Cardiovascular Institute states that severe symptoms may be a sign of a serious condition called heart block.
+Mayo Clinic states that severe symptoms may be a sign of a serious condition called heart block —atrioventricular block.
 This means that your heart is not able to transmit electrical impulses from the upper to lower chambers normally.
-Bradyarrhythmia also increases your risk of heart failure and cardiac arrest.
-In these cases, the American Heart Association states that a pacemaker can be implanted to help correct the problem.